 The Dubai Fountain is the world’s largest musical fountain and the city’s most popular free tourist attraction.

-The fountain consists of a 275 metre long central arc of jets, joined to a smaller arc and 5 circles of jets.
-When the performance begins these powerful jets shoot water sprays to heights of up to 150 metres in harmony with the music and illuminated by over 6,000 powerful lights and 50 colour projectors.
+The fountain consists of a 275-metre-long central arc of jets, joined to a smaller arc and 5 circles of jets.
+When the performance begins these powerful jets shoot water sprays to heights of up to 150 metres, dancing in harmony with the music and illuminated by over 6,000 powerful lights, lasers, and 50 colour projectors.

-Performances are held daily and last up to 5 minutes.
-Evening shows begin at 6 pm and are every half hour until 11 pm.
-There are also 2 performances in the daytime; at 1 pm and 1.30 pm (1.30 pm and 2 pm on Fridays).
+Performances of the Dubai Fountain are held daily and last up to 5 minutes.
+In 2022, evening shows begin at 6 pm and are every half hour until 11 pm.

 The walkway around Souk Al Bahar is far less crowded and offers a more pleasant viewing experience.
 Spectators coming from the Dubai Mall will need to set off around 15 minutes before the performance begins to avoid the crowds at the Dubai Mall exit and the Souk Al Bahar Bridge.

 If you’re looking for a place to watch the Dubai Fountain with plenty of room to move around and take photos or videos, Burj Park is your best bet.
 The area around the park is relatively uncrowded, so you’ll have plenty of space to set up your camera without feeling like you’re in anyone’s way.

 A couple of paid viewing options for evening shows are also available.
 The Dubai Fountain Lake Ride offers visitors the chance to see the fountains up close by taking a traditional Arabic boat (abra) trip on the Burj Khalifa Lake.